belajarpowershell/belajarpowershell.github.io/docs/kubernetes-lab-setup/100-alpine1/103-setup-using-ansible.md

-Once the scripts are completed the following would have been setup
+Once the scripts are completed the following would have been setup.

-1.